Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 ### The Second Maelstrom

-*"The Maelstrom did what no dwarf ever could—it forced us to stand together."*
+*"The Maelstrom did what no dwarf ever could—it forced us to stand together."*{ .emq }
 — Lord Hrothkar Vedrfolnir
 { .quote }